SAP-samples/teched2022-IN262/exercises/ex6/README.md

 # Custom Questionnaire

-In this part if the exercise, we will be doing a walk through of process of creating custom questionnaire.
+In this part of the exercise, we will be doing a walk through of the process of creating a custom questionnaire.

 Note: This chapter is for information only, there is no configuration from your side required.

 ## Walk Through Steps

-Walk through following steps from the Integration Assesement Tool Landing Page:
+Walk through following steps from the Integration Assessment Tool Landing Page:

 1. From main landing page, click **Settings** --> **Questionnaires**
     - Select **Create**